Information on conditions unique to girls and young women can be found at

 Epispadias occurs when the opening of the urethra (the tube that allows urine to exit the body) is in the wrong location.
 Children with epispadias often have bladder exstrophy, a rare condition in which the bladder is not properly formed.

 The causes of epispadias are unknown.
 The condition may occur due to improper development of the pubic bone.
 Epispadias can occur in boys and girls who are otherwise healthy.

-About 1 in 117,000 newborn boys and 1 in 484,000 newborn girls will have epispadias.
+About one in 117,000 newborn boys and one in 484,000 newborn girls will have epispadias.
 The condition usually is diagnosed at birth or during a physical exam shortly thereafter.

 In boys with epispadia, the penis might be short and broad or abnormally curved.
 The urethra opening often is located at the top or side of the penis.

 Girls with epispadia might have a narrow vaginal opening, split clitoris, wide labia and a short urethra.
 The opening where urine leaves the body may occur high in the urethra, potentially next to the bladder.